Realhedin/JenkovTutorial/README.md

 # TutorialsJenkov
-Here are practice examples from Jenkov tutorial on http://tutorials.jenkov.com/
+Here are practice examples from Jakob Jenkov's tutorial on http://tutorials.jenkov.com/

 ## Java Concurrency
-Currently I am doing examples from Java Concurrency section to revise some things<br>
+Here are examples from Java Concurrency section to revise some things<br>
  and to learn new ones.<br><br>

 <i>The following topics were implemented in my examples:</i>